 The GDTA was incorporated as a not-for-profit entity in May 2001 and today has over 800 registered paid members or 80% of total registered players on the Central Coast, 54% which are female, and 41,000 players and visitors who annually use the facilities.
 The GDTA main body consists of 4 executives, and 9 committee members, employs 6 full and part-time coaches, 6 permanent part-time and casual employees, and is supported by 24 volunteers.

 Up until December 2016 when the previous 20-year lease expired, the day-to day operations of the club had been managed by a third-party business licensee.
-Since 1 January 2017, the GDTA trading as Gosford Tennis Club was established to comply with the then upcoming changes to the NSW Crown Lands Act of July 2018 thereby prohibiting the appointment of future third party operators.
+Following a NSW Supreme Court ruling in February 2018, Willoughby residents took successful action against the Northern Suburbs Tennis Association and Willoughby City Council whereby the third party operator was deemed to be a profitable enterprise and could not operate from a Crown lease used for Recreational purposes.
+As a result, the GDTA trading as Gosford Tennis Club was established to comply with the then upcoming changes to the NSW Crown Lands Act of July 2018 thereby prohibiting the appointment of future third party operators for Crown Land sites.

 Key stakeholders include Tennis Australia and Tennis NSW, Central Coast Council, who are responsible for supporting the GDTA in managing and maintaining the site, other clubs within the Central Coast LGA, and NSW and Federal Government representatives.